eecmanny/sockCamp/README.md

 # Description
 ![sockCamp Badge](https://img.shields.io/badge/sockCamp-green)

 The idea behind sockCamp was to create an application that lets the user get a real look at what Bootcamp is all about.
+Our goal is to create a bootcamp like experience.
 We have started out by offering 4 different topics to explore.
-Each topic comes with a paragraph or two explaining what that subject is about and how to use it.
-We have also included questions on each topic for the user to test what they have learned.
+Each topic comes with a couple of paragraphs explaining the topic.
+After reading about the topic, you can click on the bottom text and get a drop-down box that give an example of that code.
+In addition, to test your knowledge and see what you have learned at the end we have included a quiz.
+This quiz gives random questions from each of the four topics.
 By participating in sockCamp, the user gets the opportunity to experience what kind of information is taught.
 Users spend time working to get a ture, behind the sceens look at Bootcamp.
-The more the user is prepared and ready, the more that person will learn and get out of the actual Bootcamp experience.
+The more the user is prepared and ready, the more that person will learn and succeed in the actual Bootcamp.

 ## Table of Contents